 At the core of the 15-minute city concept is holistic mobility, a practice-oriented mobility concept that focuses on humans, especially pedestrians and bicycles.
 The 15-minute city aims to reduce overall vehicular traffic, energy consumption and carbon emissions while improving access to essential services for non-car owners.
 Walking or cycling in conjunction with public transport reduces energy consumption, while simultaneously boosting convenience, air quality and public health more generally.
 The benefits are crystal clear, which is why cities like Barcelona, Vienna and Berlin are already implementing this idea.

 Barcelona’s Superblock concept is one of the most referenced 15-minute city plans.
-It emphasizes human scale in its planning by transforming a third of its streets into pedestrian-oriented, traffic-calmed green streets, with additional greenery as well as areas for social interaction, play and leisure.
+It emphasises human scale in its planning by transforming a third of its streets into pedestrian-oriented, traffic-calmed green streets.
+The streets have additional greenery as well as areas for social interaction, play and leisure.
 It aims to pave the way for more climate-adapted, healthy and resilient cities all over the world.
 By reallocating street space, the city tries to ensure better livability for residents while improving sustainability.

 Austrian project TuneOurBlock aims to provide practical steps for taking the Superblock concept internationally.
 The project explores new strategies for involving diverse stakeholders and provides practical steps for implementation, which are then tested and validated throughout Europe.
 With that, they are able to provide recommendations and insights to policymakers, municipal administrations, academia, the private sector and civil society.

-Although digitalisation was not initially one of the core principles of the 15-minute city, the capabilities provided by smart solutions during the pandemic have shown the need for incorporating smart city technologies into the framework.
+Digitalisation wasn’t initially one of the core principles of the 15-minute city.
+But the capabilities provided by smart solutions during the pandemic have shown the need for incorporating smart city technologies into the framework.

-As a small but important part of a mobility concept, tools, such as ride-sharing apps and bike-sharing services, can improve accessibility to different parts of the city.
-A bike-friendly city and additional services like cargo-bike sharing can help turn medium-length distances into a 15-minute bike ride.
+Tools such as ride-sharing apps or bike-sharing services are a small but important part of a mobility concept, improving accessibility to different parts of the city.
+A bike-friendly city and additional services like cargo-bike sharing can help turn medium-length distances into 15-minute bike rides.

 On a more systemic level, technologies like the internet of things, and Geographic Information Systems (GIS) provide planners with access to real-time information, encourage more active participation from citizens in the planning and decision-making of their routes and enable residents to use resources such as water and electricity more efficiently.
 Win, win, win.